Integration patterns

 • Check the ok and code fields per row in the response.
 Rows can fail for different reasons (slug taken, destination blocked, quota exceeded, etc.).

-• Fix the failing rows' inputs and replay only those rows with the same idempotency keys.
+• Fix the failing rows' inputs and replay those rows with new idempotency keys when the intended payload changed.

 Related guides